rajewsky-lab/openst/docs/experimental/capture_area_generation.md

 Use a custom sequencing [recipe](../static/metadata_files/NovaSeq6000_S4_barcoding_seq_recipe.xml) that stops the run immediately after read 1 prior to on-instrument washes.

 !!!
 Note
     The custom recipe published in our bioarchive pre-print and linked above was provided by Illumina Technical Support.
-It was used in a sequencing run with the following versions: RTA v3.4.4, Flow Cell Consumable v1, Sbs Consumable v3, NovaSeq control Software v 1.7.5 (in the pre-print) and v 1.8.1 (in an independent flow cell with no published data).
+It was used in a sequencing run with the following versions: reagent kit v1.5, RTA v3.4.4, Flow Cell Consumable v1, Sbs Consumable v3, NovaSeq control Software v 1.7.5 (in the pre-print) and v 1.8.1 (in an independent flow cell with no published data).
 Be aware that the custom recipe may change with different versions.

 ### Expected (data) output
 Either when using your own sequencing equipment or relying on a sequencing facility, you will get access